You have turned-in this assignment. You can review the lesson and see your previous answers.

 In particular, the pull factors were related to job opportunities and long-established colonial links.

-The migration started in the late 1940s and became really significant in the 1950s onwards, because the UK's recovery from World War II created unprecedented workforce demand.
+The migration started in the late 1940s and became really significant in the 1950s onwards because the UK's recovery from World War II created unprecedented workforce demand.

-So there was substantial immigration from the Caribbean to the UK, and that carried on for many years.
+So there was substantial immigration from the Caribbean to the UK and that carried on for many years.

 There's a strong link here with inequalities in measures of development.

-The inequalities, or development gaps, can actually become drivers of migration.
+The inequalities or development gaps can actually become drivers of migration.

 The gaps can be measured by inequalities in income, differences or gaps in life expectancy, and gaps in education and other single measures of development.

-But the most comprehensive measure of development is HDI, the Human Development Index, which is this composite index that combines measures of income, life expectancy, and education to make a single index, and it ranges between zero and one.
+But the most comprehensive measure of development is HDI, the human development index, which this composite index that combines measures of income, life expectancy and education to make a single index.

 We can use GIS to map many of these measures, including HDI.

-If we want to map measures of development, such as HDI, it can be helpful to use what are called benchmarks for the data.
+If we want to map measures of development such as HDI, it can be helpful to use what are called benchmarks for the data.

-Their benchmarks create categories based on HDI, and it's important to appreciate that such categorization can be controversial, so you might want to consider this in your lessons.
+Their benchmarks create categories based on HDI and it's important to appreciate that such categorization can be controversial.

-Anyway, we can consider how the UNDP categories use benchmarks for HDI by looking at how they play out on this Gapminder scatter graph, which plots countries' HDI against life expectancy, and the bubbles are proportional to each country's population.
+Anyway, we can consider how the UNDP categories use benchmarks for HDI by looking at how they play out on this Gapminder scatter graph, which plots country's HDI against life expectancy, and the bubbles are proportional to each country's population.

-So the categories, and you can see two dividing lines here.
+So the categories, and you can see two dividing lines here, countries with HDI equal to or greater than 0.

 Countries with HDI between 0.